umpc/go-sortedmap/README.md

   sm := sortedmap.New(n, asc.Time)

   // The value of n sets the initial backing slice capacity to reduce allocations.
+  // Inserting n + 1 values will cause an allocation of a new backing slice.
   // Ascending-order sort for time.Time values has been selected for this example.
   // More sort conditional functions are available in this package's subdirectories.